mullican/rails/guides/source/security.md

 The standard control against CSRF attacks is the use of a cryptographically secure token, bound to the user's session, which must be present in all non-GET requests.
 The application generates the token automatically and includes it as a hidden field with all forms.
 Any request which doesn't contain a valid token will be rejected.
 With a strong mechanism for generating unpredictable tokens, the malicious site will be unable to independently create valid requests.

-Rails makes this easy with the following, which is enabled by default in `ApplicationController` for new applications:
+Rails makes this easy with the following, which is enabled by default in `ApplicationController`:

 ```ruby
 protect_from_forgery